causal-agent/src/txt/music/new.md

+- [Broken Social Scene — Anthems for a Seventeen-Year Old Girl][47]
 - [Shinsei Kamattechan — Yuugure no tori][46]
 - [Petite Meller — The Flute][45]
 - [King Gizzard and the Lizard Wizard — Flying Microtonal Banana][44]